simulatedScience/Twisty_Puzzle_Program/tests/symmetry_detection/rotational_symmetry_detection.md

 6. end for
 7. Choose $S=5$ best planes by their symmetry measure
 8. Find local maximum of symmetry measure $s_X(T)$ by optimizing over $p$ e.g. using L-BFGS (quasi-Newtown). $T$ are the reflections about the $S$ best planes
+9. Only accept planes with symmetry measure >70% (adjust as needed) of best plane's measure.

 ### Algorithm for Rotational symmetry detection